salesforce/lwc/docs/proposals/dynamic-components.md

 Cons:
  * How to guarantee that all custom elements used by the newly create elements are available?
- * Expands the API footprint of raptor, now we need to offer a bunch of new APIs to support this.
+ * Expands the API footprint of LWC, now we need to offer a bunch of new APIs to support this.
  * It is going to be a very low level API.
 Probably no suitable for external customers.
  * Almost equivalent to expose api.* to user-land.
  * Might require some logic from compiler to be available in engine (e.g.: attrs vs props).